kamicodaxe/alx-system_engineering-devops/0x00-shell_basics/README.md

 16. 100-lets_move moves files beginning with upper-case letters to /tmp/u folder
 17. 101-clean_emacs cleans all emacs temp files starting with ~
 18. 102-tree create directory tree
+19. 103-commas lists current directory in one line seperated by commas